 Currently the Metallic Cream is available in 5 colors in 4 oz sample jars:

 In this tutorial we'll show you how to apply Metallic Cream to your project to add a beautiful shine on accent areas, or over your entire piece.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 Prepare your surface, paint, and distress your piece as desired by following our previous tutorials available here.